IbraheemKhan14/Recipiata/README.md

 ## Installation

-Use npm to install the server dependencies.
+Use the terminal to install the server dependencies.

 ```bash
 npm install